“The empires of the future are the empires of the mind.”

 The Award

-We fund 18 scholarships per year, comprised of 16 Churchill Scholarships in science, mathematics, and engineering, and two Kanders Churchill Scholarships in science policy.
-It is for one year of Master’s study (courses run between 9 and 12 months).
+We fund up to 18 scholarships per year, comprised of 16 Churchill Scholarships in science, mathematics, and engineering, and two Kanders Churchill Scholarships in science policy.
+The Scholarships are for one year of Master’s study (courses run between 9 and 12 months).
 The award covers tuition, roundtrip airfare to the UK, visa fees and health surcharge, and a stipend that is set 5% higher than the UK Research Council standard.
 Recipients are eligible to apply for a $4,000 special research grant.
 The total value is around $70,000.

 Our Philosophy